Bone Densitometry (DEXA Scan) in Southeastern MA

 - Have lost a half inch or more of height in one year

 - Take medication for osteoporosis

-Southcoast Health is proud to offer bone density tests and DEXA scans across southeastern Massachusetts and Rhode Island.
+Southcoast Health is proud to offer bone density tests and DEXA scans at our locations across southeastern Massachusetts and Rhode Island.
 Osteoporosis is treatable, and our doctors will sit down with you to explain treatment options for this condition.
 Contact us for more information about our radiology services and treatments today!